-God the Father, your will for all people is health and salvation;
+God the Father, your will for all people is health and salvation; We praise you and thank you, O Lord.

-God the Son, you came that we might have life, and might have it more abundantly;
+God the Son, you came that we might have life, and might have it more abundantly; We praise you and thank you, O Lord.

-God the Holy Spirit, you make our bodies the temple of your presence;
+God the Holy Spirit, you make our bodies the temple of your presence; We praise you and thank you, O Lord.

-Holy Trinity, one God, in you we live and move and have our being;
+Holy Trinity, one God, in you we live and move and have our being; We praise you and thank you, O Lord.

 Lord, grant your healing grace to all who are sick, injured, or disabled, that they may be made whole; Hear us, O Lord of life.
 Grant to all who seek your guidance, and to all who are lonely, anxious, or despondent, a knowledge of your will and an awareness of your presence; Hear us, O Lord of life.